microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ## SYNOPSIS
 Connects to the specified source REST API, or local file system path to retrieve the package Manifests, returning an array of all Manifests found.
-Allows for filtering results based on the name when targetting the REST APIs.
+Allows for filtering results based on the name when targeting the REST APIs.

 ## SYNTAX